 Introduction to Accounting in Germany

-The German way of doing the accounts, can be different to what you know back home.
+The German way of doing the accounts, can be different to what you know from back home.
 This page wants to give you a guide in a nutshell.

 When do I best start with the accounting?
-I have some much work to do in setting up my business; I would love to take care of this when business quiets down during the summer.
+I have so much work to do in setting up my business; I would love to take care of this when business quiets down during the summer.

 The best time to start is before you really “going public” with your business.
 Assuming you are subject to VAT, you will have to submit monthly pre-returns as a start – no exception.
 Start a binder in which you store all your incoming and outgoing invoices.
 It is a good idea to further sort these invoices, for how they were paid (cash, bank transfer, credit card, etc.).